As I enter a new phase of my life and my circle broadens, I start learning new things.” Kapil Dev

 - To identify any key weaknesses of individuals for numeracy and literacy

 We plan a series of activities depending on the numbers of students attending and linking to the specialisms of the staff who are signed up to run the week.
-Our primary foci are to ensure that students feel comfortable entering a much larger building; can confidently find their way around the different areas and build good relationships with teaching staff and their peers, particularly within their form groups.
+Our primary foci are to ensure that students feel comfortable entering a much larger building; can confidently find their way around the different areas and build good relationships with staff and their peers, particularly within their form groups.
 To accomplish these, we include “Getting to know you” activities; team building games and school tours.
 We put students into friendship groups to begin with and ensure where a sole student comes from a primary school they are introduced to a group of others quickly.
-We make opportunities within the week for the whole cohort to mix, work in their form groups, as well as these social groups to aid friendships and familiarity amongst peers.
+We make opportunities within the week for the whole cohort to mix and work in their form groups.

 Our programme always includes sporting activities as these enable large groups to work together and encourage good character virtues such as team work; leadership; and kindness.
 There is an additional session on “The KLS Student” which looks at character traits that we would want a great student to have including stickability; self-regulation and empathy.
 This activity is designed to be creative and we encourage students to think “outside of the box”; and then present their ideas in small groups.